Chocolate / Vegan Chocolate Ganache (3 Ingredients)

-This easy vegan ganache is made with dark chocolate, coconut milk, and vanilla.
-Sweeten to your taste and use for frosting cakes, sandwiching cookies, or however you like.
+This vegan ganache is made with just 3 ingredients: dark chocolate, coconut milk, and vanilla.
+The texture is identical to standard ganache.

 Yield: 10